L3n1ad/ClarissaBlog/README.md

-# Project Title
+# Clarissa Blog App

 This project is a simple blog app including admin and user authorisation, admin authorisation includes full control over comments and blog posts, geocoding to display locations on a map, a comment section and future plans to include rating system for posts and options to share posts easly on social media.
+A deployed version of the blog can be found on the following link: https://clarissa-blog.herokuapp.com/

 ## Getting Started